i-Captain/100-days-of-code/log.md

 #### Today's Progress:
 Added a [clear suffixIcon to the TextField InputDecoration](https://medium.com/@jtmuller5_98869/adding-a-clear-icon-to-the-textfield-widget-in-flutter-d9e9251ad213) and an easter egg in the about dialog.
 A doubleTap clears the storage box.

-While debugging some position bugs, i changed the opacity of the backgoundOverlay.
+While debugging some position bugs, i changed the opacity of the backgroundOverlay.
 Guess what, that was such a good idea - i added it as another random factor.

 Registered the app at developer.apple and - [didn't check the Fonts Capability](https://stackoverflow.com/questions/58510316/apple-developer-what-is-the-fonts-capability-under-register-an-app-id-for)